verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] You teach best what you most need to learn
 - [ ] “I don’t chase, I attract” energy.
 - [ ] An ass-kicking, throat-slitting pirate stud.
+- [ ] Not a jack of all trades, but a hoe of all hobbies.